Germany

 Germany has adjusted its transfer pricing documentation rules to meet the recommendations of the OECD BEPS Project.
 The taxpayer has to prepare documentation specific to the country and each business (local file) as well as a master file with information regarding the global business operations of the group.
 Furthermore, a so-called country-by-country reporting (CbCR) must be prepared if the group's revenues exceed EUR 750 million and has to be submitted within one year after the end of the respective business year.

-Alongside the group interest rate limitation, Section 1 (3d) FTA provides for the introduction of higher evidentiary obligations regarding the loan relationships concerned, e.g. with respect to the ability to service the debt and the necessity of the debt for the business perspective.
+Alongside the group interest rate limitation, Section 1 (3d) FTA provides for the introduction of higher evidentiary obligations regarding the loan relationships concerned, e.g. with respect to the ability to service the debt, the necessity of the debt for the business perspective and the application of the group credit rating.

 According to the new Section 1 (3e) FTA, it is a rebuttable presumption that the brokering or transfer of funds within a multinational group of companies is a low-function and low-risk service which can only be remunerated on a cost-plus basis.
 The regulation is also intended to cover cases in which one company in the group is responsible for managing the financial resources - such as liquidity management, financial risk management, currency risk management or acting as a financing company - on behalf of one or more companies in the group.